NickBulbeck/th_project5/readme.md

 Known bugs:

-- Modal 			When there's only one search result, there is an "empty box" div around where the prev/next buttons would be if they existed.
-Looks untidy.
 - Exceeds			There's no real alternative font, shading, colour-scheme etc to meet the final rubric for Exceeds.
 Can't really decide on one either.
 - createModal		Needs re-factoring so that the array it uses is global.